ress059/ecu/doc/ntnode_h/index.rst

     ECU_NTNODE_NEXT_SIBLING_AT_FOR_EACH(n, &iter, &node4)
     {
-        /* Iterating over &node4 returns &node4 since it is the last sibling. */
+        /* Iterating over &node4 returns &node4 then terminates since it is the last sibling. */ }
-    }

 It is safe to remove or destroy the current node in the iteration.